mawazawa/legal-intelligence-platform-spec-kit/fl320-declarations/SIDE_BY_SIDE_DECLARATIONS.md

 - [ ] Why did court need to designate Elisor?

 **COUNTER-ARGUMENT**:
-"I [ATTENDED/DID NOT ATTEND] the July 2, 2024 hearing.
-[If attended: I was represented by [ATTORNEY NAME]].
+"I ATTENDED the July 2, 2024 hearing.
 The Court's July 12, 2024 order [DESCRIBE WHAT IT SAID].
 I [AGREED/OBJECTED] to Ron Melendez because [REASON]."

 ---